-The UTHSC Campus Police (UTHSC-PD), in consultation with the Executive Vice Chancellor or his/her designee, is responsible for issuing timely warnings in compliance with the Clery Act.
+The UTHSC-PD, in consultation with the Executive Vice Chancellor and Chief Operating Officer or their designee, is responsible for issuing timely warnings in compliance with the Clery Act.

 Anyone with information warranting a timely warning should report the circumstances to UTHSC-PD.
-In the event that a situation arises that requires issuance of a warning, these warnings are provided to keep the campus community informed about safety and security matters on an ongoing basis and in an effort to prevent similar crimes from occurring.
+If a situation arises that requires issuance of a warning, these warnings are provided to keep the campus community informed about safety and security matters on an ongoing basis and to prevent similar crimes from occurring.